OpenSUTD/sutd_co/README.md

 - 'portfolio-x.jpg' are the small, individual background images on the Highlights panels
 - 'bg-masthead.jpg' is the big image on our home screen, the first image that greets you
 - 'bg-callout.jpg' is the background image for the 'Join us' section.

 ---

+### Writing new pages

+Pages can be written in Markdown format, and it might be better to do so because it is easier to get to writing the content.
+One disadvantage, however, is that in Markdown you can't customise too much, and if you want heavy styling you'll have to do HTML within the Markdown (like in `about.md`) or straight up write in full HTML (which is most of the pages so far lol).
+In any case:

+To add new pages, go to the `pages` folder, and add a new file.
+You can name it whatever you want, with the extension `.md`.
+Then, copy/paste the following (called 'front matter') at the start of the document:

+`---`

+`layout: the_layout_you_want_the_page_to_inherit`

+`title: your_title`

+`permalink: /where_your_page_is_located_on_the_site/`

+`---`

+After editing the above front matter, just write everything as you would for Markdown.
+You are, of course, free to directly edit the other pages as well.

+---

+---